-In the eCommerce marketing world, a brand ambassador is someone who advertises your products on social media in exchange for something (usually money and free products from your company).
+In the eCommerce marketing world, an influencer is someone who advertises your products on social media in exchange for something (usually money and free products from your company).
 They might be a blogger, a YouTuber, or just someone who has built a strong presence on social media.

-When you’re choosing a brand ambassador to partner with, keep in mind that your brand ambassador needs a decent following, but not necessarily a huge following.
+When you’re choosing an influencer to partner with, keep in mind that they need a decent following, but not necessarily a huge following.

 What’s most important is that their following includes your target audience.

 That way, you can feel confident knowing your products are being marketed directly to people who are going to be interested in making a purchase.